Director of Development

 MIRA is looking for a seasoned fundraising professional to develop and implement an ambitious development strategy, with a special focus on growing our base of major donors and sustainers.
-MIRA now raises about $2 million per year, and we need to strengthen our financial foundation to enable us to grow, make a greater impact, and be flexible and adaptable in response to fast-changing conditions.
+We need to strengthen our financial foundation to enable us to grow, make a greater impact, and be flexible and adaptable in response to fast-changing conditions.

-The ideal candidate will be passionate about our mission, versatile, ambitious and dynamic, and able to effectively engage with a very diverse donor base: from corporate executives and major philanthropists, to community members giving what little they can to a cause they believe in.
+The ideal candidate will be passionate about our mission, a seasoned development professional with a proven track record of success, and able to effectively engage with a very diverse donor base: from corporate executives and major philanthropists, to community members giving what little they can to a cause they believe in.
 Strong existing connections are a big plus.
-This position reports directly to the Executive Director, and will work closely with the Director of Operations and oversee the Development Coordinator.
+This position reports directly to the Executive Director and will work closely with the Director of Operations and oversee the Development Coordinator.

-- Develop and implement campaigns to grow specific types of support, including recurring donors, corporate funders, and family foundations;
+- Develop and implement campaigns to grow specific types of support, including recurring donors, corporate funders, event sponsorships, annual appeals, and family foundations;

-- Collaborate with the Operations Manager to identify grant funding opportunities, and contribute to grant-writing and reporting as needed;
+- Identify new grant opportunities, work collaboratively with the Development Coordinator and the Director of Operations to determine grant funding opportunities, and contribute to grant-writing and reporting as needed;

 - Identify and cultivate strategic corporate and public relations and visibility opportunities (e.g. conferences, briefings for funders, and educational workshops);

-- In close collaboration with the Director of Organizing and the Director of Communications, work to ensure that fundraising is seamlessly integrated into all MIRA public activities and communications;
+- In close collaboration with the Director of Communications and other Directors, work to ensure that fundraising is seamlessly integrated into all MIRA public activities and communications;

 - Experience with grant-writing and reporting;